 Our verdict

 The releases from the KD line are hits, and the Nike KD 15 is not an exemption.
-This basketball shoe energizes every step without forgetting to protect the feet from impact upon aggressive strikes and hard landings.
-Dust is also not going to be a problem, and the grip is indeed consistent even on unkempt floors.
-Its collar is not as high, but the curved structure of the heel locks in the foot extra securely.
-It's apparent that a lot of careful thought was poured into the design process of this Nike offer.
+This basketball shoe energizes our every step without forgetting to protect our feet from impact upon aggressive strikes and hard landings.
+We discovered that dust is also not a problem, and the grip is indeed consistent even on unkempt floors.
+Its collar is not as high, but the curved structure of the heel locks in our foot extra securely.
+We also think that it's apparent that a lot of careful thought was poured into the design process of this Nike offer.

 Pros